soundxyz/sound-protocol/spec.md

         -   The signature is unique by `edition` address, `buyer` address, `mintId`, single-use `claimTicket`, a `signedQuantity` enforcing an upper limit for the transaction, and `affiliate` address.
     -   `RangeEditionMinter`
         -   Mints either a fixed quantity or a quantity [within a range](https://sound.mirror.xyz/hmz2pueqBV37MD-mULjvch0vQoc-VKJdsfqXf8jTB30) based on time bounds.
         -   The quantity of tokens an address can mint is constrained by `maxMintablePerAccount`.
+    -   `PublicSaleMinter`
+        -   Mints tokens at a fixed price.
+        -   The quantity of tokens an address can mint is constrained by `maxMintablePerAccount`.
     -   `MerkleDropMinter`
         -   Enables a predefined list of recipients to mint tokens at a fixed price.